websideas/wingman/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 3. GeoLocation rules in the back panel

 == Changelog ==

+= 1.1.5 =
+* New option: I am using cache plugin for my site - alloes using the plugin with cached sites
+* New button in order to convert oder data to basic currency amounts
+* New shortcode: [woocs_show_current_currency text="" currency="" flag=1 code=1]
+* New shortcode: [woocs_show_custom_price value=20] -> price in selected currency for txt-adv-banners
+* New option: Prices without cents
+* New option: Hide switcher on checkout page
+* Hint: wp-admin/admin.php?page=wc-settings&tab=woocs&woocs_reset=1 - reset currency options - be care
+* Improved: cron periods added - weekly, monthly
+* New filter: add_filter('woocs_price_format', 'my_woocs_price_format', 999, 2); - Any manipulation with price format, look it in the docs http://currency-switcher.com/documentation/#!/section_8
+* previous v.1.1.4 is here: http://currency-switcher.com/wp-content/uploads/2016/01/woocommerce-currency-switcher-114.zip

 = 1.1.4 =
 * WordPress 4.3 small adaptation - using __construct in the widget, prev widget-API was deprecated